Patient activation measure (PAM)

 Collecting PAM scores

-PKB's customer success team can configure PAM questionnaire for your patients to fill out the answers in a PKB consultation.
+PKB's Success team can configure PAM questionnaire for your patients to fill out the answers in a PKB consultation.
 PKB recommends the abbreviated 13 questions version of PAM.
 Each patient's answers go to a professional – either the professional user in PKB who sent the PAM questionnaire to the patient, or the professional who the patient chose to send the answers to.

 The professional calculate the score from the answers of the patient.
 PKB software does not currently calculate the score.